semiprime/pygenda/docs/known_issues.md

 * Need some sort of testing after big updates.
 Either automated or protocol.

-* Need automated testing of different repeat types & edge cases
+* Need to expand repeats testing (test_repeats.py) to include exdates.

 * Need to test with corrupt iCal files.
 (Including when files become corrupt while the program is running.)
 Use a fuzzer?